geeksforsocialchange/two-towers/content/timeline/richmond_street_school/index.md

 source: Sheila # Sheila # If we have it
 link: # https://wikipedia.org/dsdsadsa # If we have it
 image_alt: A black and white aerial photo of streets of houses, with a school at the centre of the frame. # If there is one
-image_caption: Richmond Street School # If there is one
+image_caption: Richmond Street School.
+Image supplied by Angie for ‘The Towers - A history of Crossbank and Summervale’.
+We have made reasonable efforts to trace the copyright holder.
+If you believe that we have infringed your copyright by using this image, please see our Notification and Takedown statement. # If there is one
 image_path: richmond_street_school.jpeg # If there is one, should be colocated with the index.md file in the folder
 ---